Making Life Better with Sound

 Good sound makes life better.
 It’s the shortcut to emotion.
 It instantly moves through our brains to impact how we feel and elicit instinctive reactions.
 Marketers and experience designers have a big opportunity to tap into the power of sound to create Next-Level Intuitive experiences—experiences that people feel connected to and that make their lives better.
 In my view, a well-designed experience without specific consideration for seamlessly integrating sound is not a well-designed experience.

-Another way to think about this is the way it was written in The Sonic Boom by Joel Beckerman, author, and founder/lead composer of Made Music Studio: “Sound, I believe, is the next frontier in business, storytelling and movements.
+Another way to think about this is the way it was written in The Sonic Boom by Joel Beckerman, author, and founder of Made Music Studio: “Sound, I believe, is the next frontier in business, storytelling and movements.
 It’s an untapped layer of opportunity… But sound hasn’t been harnessed at scale—as a tool for human connection.
 The people who realize this will benefit tremendously.”

 Kevin Perlmutter is SVP, Chief Strategist at Made Music Studio.